 What are the dominant COVID-19 variants?

 As of October 6, 2021, the current dominant coronavirus variant is delta.
 The identified variant spread faster than other variants, and delta potentially cause more severe disease.
+The World Health Organization recently identified a new variant, omicron, which first appeared in South Africa.
 Most variants also have a higher resistance to antibody resistance—whether from monoclonal antibody treatments or antibodies generated by previous COVID-19 infection or vaccination.